 3. Tackle Your Student Loans

-If you’ve enjoyed the break from student loan payments thanks to the CARES Act, reconsider this as a chance to get ahead on your loans instead.
+If you’ve enjoyed the break from student loan payments thanks to the CARES Act, reconsider this as an opportunity to get ahead on your loans instead.

-The administrative forbearance period is set to end at the end of September, but you can still take advantage of this 0% interest payment suspension to put a dent in your student loan balance.
+The administrative forbearance period is set to end May 1, but you can still take advantage of this 0% interest payment suspension to put a dent in your student loan balance.

-Women hold nearly two-thirds of the outstanding student debt in the United States — almost $929 billion in 2020, according to the American Association of University Women.
+Women hold nearly two-thirds of the outstanding student debt in the United States, according to the American Association of University Women.
 And it takes women about two years longer to repay their student loans.

 Why?
 For one, see that whole gender pay gap in the previous section.
-But there’s also the fact that women often take on caregiver roles — whether it’s staying home with an infant, homeschooling children or caring for ill or elderly family members.
+But women also often take on caregiver roles — whether it’s staying home with an infant or caring for family members, which can negatively affect their earnings.

 If you have kids, don’t go into debt to pay for their college — remember, they can take out loans for education, but you can’t do the same for your retirement.